paketo-buildpacks/rfcs/text/0000-image-retention-policy.md

 An announcment will be made through Slack and the project Blog so that users can prepare for this change.

+The approval of a retention policy will not extend the duration of time that we continue publishing images to GCR.
+Usage of GCR has been deprecated with Paketo buildpacks since [RFC 0015 was accepted](https://github.com/paketo-buildpacks/rfcs/blob/main/text/0015-dockerhub-distribution.md).
+RFC 0015 and the work around it will determine when the project stops using GCR.

 ## Rationale and Alternatives

 - Do nothing.
 Images will accumulate.
 It will sap project resources.